 The main target group for the course is GTTP member schools.
-However, the age range is diverse: in some countries we have learners age 15 and in others we see only higher education learners.
+However, the age range is diverse: in some countries we have learners aged 15 and in others we see only higher education learners.
 Our experience shows that this online course works for any age cohort involved in studying Travel & Tourism.
-It is up to the teacher/professor to find the right level of difficulty for her/his audience.
-Teaching is like solving a riddle: if it is not difficult enough, then it is boring; if it is too difficult, it is frustrating.
-When a task is difficult to perform but there is a promise of success in it - then it is fun and a joy to do.
+Teachers will be able to adapt the material to find the to the right level of difficulty for her/his audience.

 The course is free and open to all.
-So you and your learners may meet non-GTTP learners in from many countries.
+So, you and your learners may meet GTTP learners in from many countries.